-The morning is dedicated to enjoying the natural drama of Table Mountain .
-The rotating cable car ferries visitors to the top of the illustrious mountain in approximately 5 minutes, treating passengers to spectacular 360 degree views.
+The morning is dedicated to enjoying the natural drama of Table Mountain.
+The rotating cable car ferries visitors to the top of the illustrious mountain in approximately 5 minutes, treating passengers to spectacular 360-degree views.
 The view from the top, however, is second to none.
 A network of pathways lead to visitors to the finest viewpoints available - also ensuring that you work up an appetite!
 Lunch is at Woodstock’s world-famous ‘The Test Kitchen’, a gourmet tour de force that has consistently ranked as the finest restaurant on the continent since it opened its doors in 2010.
-Award-winning chef Luke Dale-Roberts devotes his attention to creativity, quality and innovation, providing contemporary cuisine that your tastebuds will be hard-pressed to forget.
+Award-winning chef Luke Dale-Roberts devotes his attention to creativity, quality, and innovation, providing contemporary cuisine that your taste buds will be hard-pressed to forget.
 Lunch is followed by a visit to visit the world-famous Kirstenbosch Botanical Gardens, which had its conception when the mining magnate Cecil Rhodes donated the land to the people of South Africa.
 The garden is home to 4 000 of the 18 000 species of flora found in South Africa and creates a most remarkable display.
 The tour then returns guests to their overnight accommodation.

 Following an early breakfast, your culinary tour departs for the Hemel-en-Aarde Valley (Heaven and Earth Valley) in the Overberg.
 The scenic route traverses Sir Lowry’s Pass before descending into the Elgin Valley, one of the richest fruit-producing regions in the country.
 Guests arrive at the family-owned Newton Johnson Vineyards early in the afternoon.
 The Hemel-en-Aarde Valley hosts the southernmost vineyards in South Africa, and Newton Johnson is particularly celebrated for its Pinot noir.
 The restaurant overlooks the verdant sprawl of the vineyards and a stretch of towering mountain ranges - a truly idyllic setting for lunch.
 Chef Eric Bulpitt’s menu is characterized by “pure and tasty country cooking” that focuses on core ingredients without extravagant fuss.
-Before returning to Cape Town , the tour briefly explores the seaside town of Hermanus, South Africa’s undisputed whale watching capital.
+Before returning to Cape Town, the tour explores the seaside town of Hermanus, South Africa’s undisputed whale watching capital.
 In Whale season different vantage points are visited from where whales could be spotted frolicking about in Walker Bay.

 Your last morning in Cape Town is devoted to visiting the Castle of Good Hope - the oldest structure still standing in South Africa.
 Throughout the 17th century, the pentagonal fortress served as a prison and eventually the administrative headquarters of the country’s early colonial rulers.
 Today it houses both the Good Hope Gallery as well as the Military Museum dedicated to the preservation of early military artifacts.
-The afternoon sees guests departing Cape Town for the Cape winelands - the gourmet capital of South Africa.
+The afternoon sees guests departing Cape Town for the Cape Winelands - the gourmet capital of South Africa.
 After check-in, we visit two fine wine estates near Franschhoek where some of South Africa's finest can be sampled.
 Some time is then set aside for relaxation before enjoying dinner at The Tasting Room in Franschhoek - one of the most exclusive restaurants in the country.
-Chef Margot Janse’s eight course menu is strictly a ‘surprise’, providing an exhilarating dining experience defined by contemporary African flavors.
+Chef Margot Janse’s eight-course menu is strictly a ‘surprise’, providing an exhilarating dining experience defined by contemporary African flavors.

-After a fascinating day exploring the streets of Stellenbosch and various sites of historic interest, the tour travels to the 320-year-old Rust en Vrede Wine Estate for an unforgettable dinner experience.
-The estate’s fine selection of red wines have garnered many international accolades and were personally selected by President Nelson Mandela to be served at his Nobel Peace Prize dinner.
-Rust en Vrede’s restaurant’s is located in the estate’s handsome original wine cellar, built in 1785.
+After a fascinating morning exploring the streets of Stellenbosch and various sites of historic interest, the tour travels to the 320-year-old Rust en Vrede Wine Estate for an unforgettable dining experience.
+The estate’s fine selection of red wines have garnered many international accolades and was personally selected by President Nelson Mandela to be served at his Nobel Peace Prize dinner.
+Rust en Vrede’s restaurants are located in the estate’s handsome original wine cellar, built in 1785.
 Pairing award-winning wines with award-winning French-inspired cuisine will ensure a night to remember.

 The morning is spent at leisure, after which an early lunch is enjoyed at Jordan Wine Estate - home to the acclaimed Jordan Restaurant.
 Anointed with regular Eat Out Mercedes-Benz Restaurant Awards and TripAdvisor Travelers’ Choice Awards, Jordan Restaurant’s ever-changing menu ensures a unique experience for every guest.
 Chef George Jardine is the brains behind this world-class establishment.
-Relish fine dining with mesmerizing views of the undulating vineyards and mountains beyond before returning to Lanzerac in the afternoon.
+Relish fine dining with mesmerizing views of the undulating vineyards and mountains beyond before returning to the overnight accommodation.